 Have your Say about this ESL Speaking Game

 What are your thoughts about Do you like to___?
-Have you tried out this do you like game in your classes?
+Have you tried this out in your classes?
 Also, check if your students know the difference between spoken English and written English.
 Leave a comment below and let us know what you think.
 We’d love to hear from you.

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other teachers, like yourself find this useful teaching resource.